Objects allow you to store keyed collections of values. That’s fine.

 To loop over the elements of the array:

-We will return to arrays and study more methods to add, remove, extract elements and sort arrays in the chapter Array methods.
+We will continue with arrays and study more methods to add, remove, extract elements and sort arrays in the next chapter Array methods.